 In the 18th century, a couple of hundred crimes were capital offenses in Virginia.
 These included rape, arson, theft, piracy, and murder.
 Typically, execution was swift and by hanging.

-Reprieve meant branding with a hot iron on the fleshy part of the palm.
+If one were lucky, reprieve meant branding with a hot iron on the fleshy part of the palm.

 Even non-capital crimes yielded corporal punishment, e.g. whipping, or time in the pillory or stockade.